TestCodeRepeat/paperlyzerapp/Readme.md

 ### Required to run:

 - a MongoDB database (local/cloud)
-- a developer API key from Semantic Scholar
+- a developer API key from Seman tic Scholar
 - a developer API key from [https://gender-api.com/][https://gender-api.com/]
 - an initial batch of papers from Web of Science as a `.tsv` file.